jedspurg/cerulean/README.md

   has_many :users

   # ...
-  cerulean_setting :some_setting, config: { type: :integer }, parent: :client
+  setting :some_setting, config: { type: :integer }, parent: :client
 end
 ````

-This introduces a new option for the `cerulean_setting` method: `parent`.
+This introduces a new option for the `setting` method: `parent`.
 The `parent` option specifies a method `Cerulean` can use to defer the setting value to another object.

 Assume we have a client and a group stored in our database: